 Mary Kovatch & Chuck Daube (2016)

-Mary and Chuck have been two peas in a pod for the past 18 years as the legendary coaches for Indiana School for the Deaf.
-They have gone to the National competition 14 times in 18 years.
-They have won 8 Regional championships in the past 15 years.
-They have coached many Regional and National All-Stars, Regional Most Outstanding Players, and a National Most Outstanding Player.
-They have won three national championships with three completely different teams.
+Mary and Chuck have been two peas in a pod for the past 24 years as the legendary coaches for Indiana School for the Deaf.
+They have gone to the National competition 18 times in 24 years.
+They have won 11 Regional championships in the past 20 years.
+They have coached many Regional and National All-Stars, Regional Most Outstanding Players, and National Most Outstanding Players.
+They have won five national championships with four completely different teams.
 They consistently have high expectations for their players and even after retiring from teaching, they are still seen at ISD every day for Academic Bowl practice.

 Pia Marie Paulone (2016)

 Pia Marie began out as a player on Indiana School for the Deaf Academic Bowl team, eventually winning two Regional Most Outstanding Player awards and one National Most Outstanding Player in 2003 when she led her team to the national championship.
 She also played two years on Gallaudet's College Bowl teams, and then served two times as a coach.
 She was a part of the famed four-peat team at Gallaudet.
 She then served as the assistant coach of the Academic Bowl team at Texas School for the Deaf for four years.
-Pia Marie currently serves on the National Association of the Deaf's College Bowl committee.
+Pia Marie currently serves on the Academic Bowl Executive Committee.

 Kathy Vesey (2016)